 In Year 8 we study the Normans and the Romans.
 Pupils get a grasp of some of the most basic concepts in History such as cause, consequence, empathy and bias.

-In Year 10 we study 20th century world events which often results in enjoyable lessons on topical themes, before moving to Ireland in the 19th century.
+In Year 10 we study 20th century world events, including the current political situation in Northern Ireland.
+This results in enjoyable lessons on topical themes.
 Pupils feel capable working individually and with others, using all of their personal skills and capabilities to enhance their learning experience.

 GCSE History includes a study of Nazi Germany and Northern Ireland during World War Two in Year 11.
 Pupils sit their Unit 1 exam, worth 60%, at the end of the year.
 An in-depth study of International relations from 1945 to 2003 is the focus of Year 12 and the Unit 2 exam is worth the remaining 40%.
 Understanding the content of each component is made easier with the appropriate use of ICT and bespoke revision booklets.
 Effective revision strategies, exam technique and past paper practice are both key elements of the study of History at this level.